Teeth Whitening in Thailand Your guide to cost, top dentists & hospitals

 When Whitening Will Not Work

 Whitening is effective on extrinsic stains (from food, drink and tobacco) and mild intrinsic discolouration.
 It will not change the colour of dental restorations, and it is limited against deep intrinsic stains from tetracycline antibiotics, dental fluorosis or trauma.
-Your dentist should assess the cause of your discolouration before recommending whitening — if bleaching will not produce the result you want, alternative treatments like veneers or bonding should be discussed instead.
+Your dentist should assess the cause of your discolouration before recommending whitening.
+If bleaching will not produce the result you want, alternative treatments like veneers or bonding should be discussed instead.

 Planning Your Trip to Thailand for Teeth Whitening

-Teeth whitening is the easiest dental treatment to fit into a Thailand trip — it takes an hour and requires no recovery.
+Teeth whitening is the easiest dental treatment to fit into a Thailand trip.
+It takes an hour and requires no recovery.

 How Long to Stay in Thailand